unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-``help``: set teh vassal's attribute to get when checking for fork-server
+``help``: set the vassal's attribute to get when checking for fork-server